-The rose garland, now synonymous with the Kentucky Derby, has a history almost as long as the Derby itself.
+The rose garland, now synonymous with the Kentucky Derby, is the source of the nickname "Run for the Roses®" and has a history almost as long as the Derby itself.

 - The rose garland first appeared when the winner, Ben Brush, received a floral arrangement of white and pink roses